The Character of Wisdom

 those unique events in history in which God reveals himself.

-2. Little interest in history, politics, God who acts,
+2. In wisdom literature there is little interest in history, politics, God who acts,

 miracles, sin, forgiveness guilt; these things are not discounted, only